jmsudar/hello-worlds/HelloWorld/Python/README.md

 In another tab, open `~/programming/hello-worlds/HelloWorld/Python/hello_world.py`

-Copy the file contents to your solution file, save, it and then compile and run the program.
+Type out the file contents to your solution file, save, it and then compile and run the program.

 In the command below, `python` is the instruction that tells your computer what to do (run Python) and `hello_world.py` is the argument you are passing in, literally telling the computer what to run with Python.